Vitamin C is an essential nutrient in our diet. It has many important roles our body’s immune function, including:

 As early as the 1970s, some researchers were suggesting that using high doses of intravenous vitamin C along with cancer drugs could improve treatment of cancer.
 Intravenous vitamin C can produce very high levels of vitamin C in the body.
 Researchers believe that these high vitamin C levels can be toxic to cancer cells without harming the healthy cells of the body.

 Some researchers also believe that vitamin C might be able to reduce the side effects of cancer drugs.

 However, the potential benefits of intravenous vitamin C in cancer treatment remains controversial.
-In a systematic review, researchers found inadequate evidence to determine if intravenous vitamin C was beneficial for cancer treatment.
+In a

 General health and immune function